 Students studying this course will work as a hairdresser in the College salon, which is open to the public, and also have the opportunity to work in a selected salon in the area for a variety of work experience.
 Participation in local and regional competitions is highly recommended and trips to the Salon International exhibition will be expected.

 Level 3 Candidates must have achieved NVQ/VRQ at Merit profile in Level 2 Hairdressing or have a minimum of five years apprenticeship or stylist experience.
 Selection will be based on interview and successful completion of a trade test (at Merit level) .
 All students must have good punctuality, a good attendance level and positive attitude to vocational area.
 (Merit profile at Level 2 VRQ is achieved by completing the following units at a minimum merit level; Unit 203, Unit 206, Unit 207, and Unit 209).

-- Colour hair using a variety of techniques
+- Style and dress hair using a variety of techniques

 As part of your qualification you will also undertake five days external work experience in a local salon.
 Staff can support you in finding placements, completion of work experience is a requirement of your course assessment criteria.